 I teach American literature and creative writing with a special focus on poetry from the U.S. Civil War to the present.
 I subscribe to Walt Whitman's notion that "To have great heroic poetry we need great readers—a heroic appetite and audience," and so my writing classes are great reading classes, and my reading classes do heroic writing.
 I find it illuminating and challenging to mix texts that have various aesthetic, cultural, and discursive registers so that, for example, we might read a combination of great poems, popular poems, song lyrics, and advertising jingles in a single semester in order to better understand the many ways that poetry shapes and is shaped by our encounters with the world around us.
 In my classes, we approach poetry not only as a means of self-expression, but as a powerful communicative and analytical tool as well.

-My next book, Poetry Unbound: Poems and New Media from the Magic Lantern to Instagram, is due out in the Spring of 2020.
-Poetry Unbound focuses on the mediation and remediation of poetry by nonprint media, especially within the realm of popular culture, asking questions like: What is the relationship between a poem and the medium that transmits it?
-How do poems become differently meaningful when they're projected via magic lantern, broadcast on TV, or made the subject matter of films like The Night Before Christmas (1905) or A.I.
+I study American poetry in public life and popular culture.
+My most recent book, Poetry Unbound: Poems and New Media from the Magic Lantern to Instagram, focuses on the mediation and remediation of poetry by nonprint mass media, asking questions like: What is the relationship between a poem and the medium that transmits it?
+How do poems become differently meaningful when they're projected via magic lantern, aired on the radio, broadcast on TV, or made the subject matter of films like The Night Before Christmas (1905) or A.I.
 Artificial Intelligence (2001)?
 What reciprocal effect does the projection, airing, broadcasting, or reading of poetry have on the respective medium itself?
 And how does this history help us understand the work of digital-era poets now leveraging social media platforms like Instagram and Tumblr to achieve best-seller status?

-My next project will be to complete another book, O, Karaoke!
-On Pop Music and the Poetic Tradition, which ties artists like Whitney Houston, Bon Jovi, Ke$ha, The Cure, Guns N' Roses, and Beyoncé to the tradition of lyric poetry stretching back to Sappho and ancient Greece.
+My next project will be to complete another book, Oh, Ooooh, and Oi: How Three Little Sounds Key the Poetry of Pop Music, which ties artists like Whitney Houston, Bon Jovi, Ke$ha, The Cure, Guns N' Roses, and Beyoncé to the tradition of lyric poetry stretching back to Sappho and ancient Greece.

-"'Overlook the poem, but look the picture over': On the History of Poetry and American Silent Film," JCMS: Journal of Cinema and Media Studies (forthcoming Fall 2019).
+"'Overlook the poem, but look the picture over': On the History of Poetry and American Silent Film," JCMS: Journal of Cinema and Media Studies 59.1 (Fall 2019).